hak5/omg-payloads/payloads/library/execution/bypass-buddy/README.md

      ```

 4. **Prepare Your DuckyScript&trade; Payload**
-   - Add `bypass-buddy.txt` to the 'boot' slot of your O.MG Plug.
+   - Add `payload.txt` to the 'boot' slot of your O.MG Plug.

 5. **Deploy the O.MG Plug**
    - Implant your O.MG Plug into the target host.